fellis-cp/fellis-cp/README.md

 ### 💬 About Me

 - Hi 👋🏻, my name is Hanif Anggara
-- like Hoyo games, anime, and stuff but I also like to code 💻 sometimes on my free time
+- like Hoyo games, anime, and stuff
 - I'm currently studying ✍🏻 as an Informatics Engineering student at UIN Sunan Kalijaga Yogyakarta
 - Bangkit 2023 Mobile Dev